Table of Contents

 Have a chat with your obstetrician to ensure you are on course, especially if your babies are starting to track underweight.
-This is the time you want to gain the most throughout your pregnancy so add extra nutritious snacks in to boost your calorie intake.
+This is the time you want to gain the most throughout your pregnancy, so add extra nutritious snacks to boost your calorie intake.

 Third trimester (Weeks 28 – 40)

-From around your 28th week of pregnancy you should still be aiming to add around half to one kilo of weight per week.
+From around your 28th week of pregnancy, you should still be aiming to add around one to two pounds or half to one kilo of weight per week.

-There won’t be much room left for your babies to move around and they will start to make their presence felt by causing heartburn and indigestion so yet again it becomes harder to stomach food.
-Just try to maximise the nutrition in every mouthful you can take.
+There won’t be much room left for your babies to move around, and they will start to make their presence felt by causing heartburn and indigestion, so yet again, it becomes harder to stomach food.
+Just try to maximize the nutrition in every mouthful you can take.

 Below is a handy guide to show you the ideal weight gain you should try to aim for at the various stages of your pregnancy.